charltonaustin/ghcc/README.md

 ```

 ### To do
-1. Add in tests
+1. Write tests
 2. Add in github actions build
-3. Automatic refresh of pull requests, reviews, and commits
-4. Make commits associated with a pr not double counted
+3. Make commits associated with a pr not double counted
     1. Pull commits for PRs
     2. Update contributions from commits to check that they are not a part of a PR
     3. Update commits to pull from to process on org or repo
+4. Automatic refresh of pull requests, reviews, and commits